 - Track record: Mastercard has a stunningly consistent record of double digit growth in revenues and profits.
 The share price has risen in a more or less straight line for a number of years, with the financial crisis now looking like a fairly minor blip in its long term trajectory.

 - Competitive advantage: Mastercard’s competitive advantage arises from the fact that it has developed the infrastructure for the fastest type of payment system (which means it can be used for processing consumer transactions instantly) and that it operates in a two-sided market, with the consumer and its bank on one side and the merchant (retailer) and its bank on the other.
-Mastercard sets an interchange fee that the merchant side bank pays to the consumer side bank every time a transaction is made.
-As the choice of payment system is determined by the consumer side bank when it issues the credit card rather than the merchant side, it (perversely) benefits from the interchange fee being set higher rather than lower, also allowing Mastercard to take a greater cut.
-Due to the prevalence of Mastercard credit and debit cards, the merchant side is forced to accept the interchange fee or risk losing the transaction to a competiting retailer who does accept the card.
+Its prevalence on either side of this market mean it is a ‘must-have’ for the other side.
+Mastercard sets an interchange fee that the merchant bank pays to the issuer bank every time a transaction is made.
+As the choice of payment system is determined by the issuer bank when it issues the credit card rather than the merchant side, it (perversely) benefits from the interchange fee being set higher rather than lower, also allowing Mastercard to take a greater cut.
+Due to the prevalence of Mastercard credit and debit cards, the merchant side is forced to accept the interchange fee or risk losing the transaction to a competing retailer who does accept the card.
 This means that Mastercard faces little competition, despite effectively being in a duopoly with Visa.
 Rather than competition, the more pressing risk that Mastercard and Visa face is from regulators who are now seeking to regulate interchange fees.

 - Growth prospects: Mastercard benefits from the long term trend in consumers shifting away from cash to electronic payments.